-In order to get back to sleep two hours earlier, I focused on releasing my thoughts and replacing them with thoughts that brought relief, and I scanned my body to become aware of and release any tension.
+In order to get back to sleep a couple hours earlier, I focused on releasing my thoughts and replacing them with thoughts that brought relief, and I scanned my body to become aware of and release any tension.
 I told myself it’s okay if I don’t fall asleep and had a Plan B (yoga nidra meditation) if I didn’t.
 And then I fell asleep and awakened to that wonderful text.

-Through half a century of living in this world and being dedicated to personal and spiritual growth, I have developed an incredible toolbox to help me regain my sparkle when I’m feeling down.
+Through half a century of living in this world and being dedicated to personal and spiritual growth, I have developed an well-stocked toolbox to help me regain my sparkle when I’m feeling down.
 The toolbox is filled with resources that empower me to embrace my wholeness and shine my inner light.
 I’m sure you have such tools at your disposal, too.
-Each of us has our own spiritual toolbox, though the contents will vary from person to person according to personal preference and what gets the job done.
+Each of us has our own toolbox, though the contents will vary from person to person according to personal preference and what gets the job done.
 Personally, gratitude is one of my power tools that yields consistently effective and amazing results, and I have many specialized, go-to tools in the mindfulness compartment of my toolbox, as well.

-I value taking out the tools and doing maintenance and improvement on a regular basis because the greatest gift we can give one another is our whole, loving self.
-It is that wholeness I strive to cultivate so I can give people with whom I interact the gift of my best self rather than a smaller version of myself that depends on them providing me with the relief that ultimately comes from me taking personal responsibility and doing the inner work that only I can do.
+It’s worthwhile to open our toolbox and do maintenance and improvement on a regular basis because the greatest gift we can give one another is our whole, loving self.
+It is that wholeness I strive to cultivate so I can give those around me the gift of my best self rather than a smaller version of myself that depends on them providing me with the relief that ultimately comes from me taking personal responsibility and doing the inner work only I can do.

 And then the image of a water lily came to mind.